Removals for the Netherlands

 The Dutch place a heavy emphasis on an effective work-life balance and enjoy spending time with their families.
 This is preferably outdoors, where cycling across the flat landscape is seen not only as a favourable past time but the most popular means of transportation (there is estimated to be as many bikes in the Netherlands as there are people!).

-If you do not have employment before you arrive, you must have the financial means to support yourself for as long as you have not yet found work.
+If you do not have employment before you arrive, you must have the financial means to support yourself until you have found a suitable job.

 For useful tips on how to get work in Holland visit the following web sites:

 The Dutch job market generally has lots of opportunities for expats with a wide range of international and multinational companies, such as ING, Unilever and Heineken often advertising positions or arranging relocations.

 Employment statistics are positive if you are planning to work on a self- employed basis.

 The national statistics agency, reports that some 1.3 million people undertake self-employed or freelance work, often alongside regular employment or another source of income.